-However, this sized Moleskine is durable and easy to carry around.
+However, this small Moleskine notebook is durable and easy to carry around.
 I was able to fit it in my laptop case and it lasted me about three months.
 When I was finished with it, I dated the cover and archived it.

 For my second GTD Moleskine, I bought a larger, soft extra-large book from the Book Depository for EUR14.10.
 The build quality of this notebook isn’t as good as the hardcover one and there are 192 rather than 240 pages.

 However, the page dimensions are large enough for mind maps and longer transcriptions.
 I also added a few new labels to this notebook.
 These were: